david-hernandez/drupal8-oop/README.md

 compared to the procedural programming of previous versions of Drupal.

 Almost everything in this tutorial is specific to PHP, not necessarily Drupal.
-Any PHP developer may find it helpful, but be aware that all of the examples and some application-specific details will be based on Drupal 8.
+Any PHP developer may find it helpful, but be aware that some of the examples and application-specific details will be based on Drupal 8.

 ### Prereqiusites